 The best nation for US expats to retire in Latin America is Ecuador.
 The higher altitude of cities like Cuenca provides a warm climate without the extreme heat.
 Ecuador is also considered one of the best countries to retire abroad for Americans, as pensioners can access discounted flights to the US through the country’s retirement visa program.

-What are some other best countries for us expats to retire in?
+What are some other best countries for US expats to retire in?

-Some of the best countries for US expats to live and retire abroad include countries like Cyprus and Malta, and Caribbean countries like Dominica, St Kitts and Nevis, and Grenada.
-Cyprus and Malta both offer permanent residency through renewable permanent residence permits in exchange for investment.
 Caribbean countries like Dominica, and St Kitts and Nevis have citizenship by investment programs, granting citizenship to US expats who invest a minimum sum in their economy.

 Where is the cheapest place to retire?